dgudenkov-foreign-languages-homework/homework/homework-135/wb_p57.md

 14.
     - Hi, Don.
 Is it OK if I bring a friend to your party?
     - Yes, of course.
 No problem
-    - On, and one other thing.
+    - Oh, and one other thing.
 Do I need to bring anything?
     - No, it's not necessary.
 We have everything we need

     - I put my feet on the table.
 Did I do something wrong?